Expat Exchange

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "If you are looking for a place to live in Punta del Diablo, there are many options available to you.
 Depending on your budget and what you are looking for, there are apartments and rental houses for short-term and long-term stays.
 You can also look into camping and hostels which can provide an affordable option for accommodation.
 Airbnb also has many properties listed in Punta del Diablo which can be a great option for those looking to stay in the area.
 Additionally, there are websites dedicated solely to helping travellers search for housing in Punta del Diablo, such as DiabloNest.
-Finally, you can also look into real estate agents and local newspapers which may list available properties in the area," said one expat in Punta del Diablo.
+Finally, you can also look into real estate agents and local newspapers which may list available properties in the area," explained one expat living in Punta del Diablo, Uruguay.

 What is a typical expat home or apartment like in Punta del Diablo?

 "Expat homes or apartments in Punta del Diablo are typically simple wooden structures with corrugated tin roofs.
 They often have bright, cheerful exteriors, with weather-resistant paint in bright reds, blues and greens.
 The interiors are generally quite basic, often with tiled floors, hand-painted and basic furniture.
 Expats can typically choose from a range of apartments and homes in a range of sizes, from studios and one-bedroom apartments to spaciouse three- and four-bedroom houses.
-Most of the properties come with their own outdoor areas like balconies or terraces, with some offering views of the beach," said one expat in Punta del Diablo.
+Most of the properties come with their own outdoor areas like balconies or terraces, with some offering views of the beach," remarked one expat living in Punta del Diablo, Uruguay.

 What is the average cost of housing in Punta del Diablo?